Steppenwolf (band): John Kay and Steppenwolf (1980–2018)

-Kay had a few meetings with David Pesnell about management, concert promotions, and producing a new album for the band.
+Kay had a few meetings with David Pesnell about management, concert promotions and producing a new album for the band.
 Pesnell wanted to produce an album featuring new songs on side A, by the reformed band Three Dog Night and with side B of the album featuring songs by Steppenwolf.
 The album's working name was "Back to Back", a play on each band having a side of the album and the fact the bands were back together again.
 Pesnell's concept was simple: each band should record four new songs, with a fifth song on each side featuring a medley of the band's past songs.
 This would give the Pesnell-produced album a double release of singles to support a concert tour featuring the two bands.
 Though both bands liked the concept of the album and tour, the arguments included who would be side A and side B and which of the two would headline the upcoming concert tour.

-The reformed John Kay and Steppenwolf line-up featured John Kay, Michael Palmer (guitars, backing vocals), Steve Palmer (drums, backing vocals), Danny Ironstone (keyboards, backing vocals), and Kurtis Teel on bass.
+The reformed John Kay and Steppenwolf line-up featured John Kay, Michael Palmer (guitars, backing vocals), Steve Palmer (drums, backing vocals), Danny Ironstone (keyboards, backing vocals) and Kurtis Teel on bass.
 The Palmer brothers had played in a group called Tall Water and had also been involved with Kay in his solo career playing live gigs in the late 1970s.
 Teel was replaced by Chad Peery and Ironstone by Brett Tuggle by 1981, and the new grouping released Live in London overseas.
-Tuggle was then displaced by Michael Wilk and a new studio album, Wolftracks, was released in 1982 on the small Attic (Nautilus & Allegiance Records in the U.S.) record label.
+Tuggle was then displaced by Michael Wilk and a new studio album, Wolftracks, was released in 1982.
 Wolftracks was one of the earliest digitally recorded albums in the industry.
 It was recorded live on a two-track Sony digital recording system.
 Bassist Welton Gite, who appeared on this album, left shortly after its completion and was replaced by Gary Link, formerly with Dokken.
 Another album, Paradox, followed in 1984.